 - okowa is a glutinous rice dish flavoured with meat or vegetables according to season;

 - the ingredients in takikomi gohan also vary as the weather changes throughout the year.

 In Japan, green peas are in season in the spring, so here’s a simple Japanese recipe to dress your rice with a shade of spring!

 Fresh green peas in the pod taste best, but if you must, you can replace them with frozen or dried peas (cook according to package instructions, then mix in after cooking rice), or canned peas (mix in after cooking rice).

-Put the washed rice into a heavy bottomed pot and add the water, sake, salt, peas and kombu.
+- Put the washed rice into a heavy bottomed pot and add the water, sake, salt, shelled peas and kombu.
 Cover with a lid and cook as usual, making sure to allow enough time for it to steam after cooking.

 - When it’s ready, remove the lid and stir to fluff up the rice.
 If using canned or cooked from dried/frozen peas, mix them in now!
 Serve warm, like the sun in springtime 🙂